TC is the name of a chemotherapy combination that includes:

 - docetaxel (also called Taxotere)

-How it works
+How TC works

 These chemotherapy drugs destroy quickly dividing cells, such as cancer cells.

-How you have it
+How you have TC

 You have taxotere and cyclophosphamide into your bloodstream (intravenously).

-When you have it
+When you have TC

-You have each treatment cycle in the following way:
+You have each cycle of treatment in the following way:

-- You have docetaxel as a drip into your bloodstream over an hour
+- You have docetaxel as a drip into your bloodstream over an hour.

-- You have no treatment
+- You have no treatment.

-Then your next treatment cycle starts.
+Then you start your next cycle of treatment.